statistik-lehre/rtutorials/README.md

 ## Installation

-You can install the `tutor` package from [GitHub](https://github.com/) with the help of the `remotes` package, which you need to install first.
+If you have not installed R and R-Studio, visit the first tutorial [here](https://pcijs6-el-be.shinyapps.io/1-Installation/).

+Once your R workplace is set up:
-Copy the following code into your R console and hit Enter.
+Install the package by executing the following code in your `R` console:

 ``` r
 install.packages("remotes")